drnic/kubernetes-the-kubernetes-way/docs/differences-from-kthw.md

 With kubeadm you can continue to explicitly assign CIDRs to each worker kubelet, and use GCE routing.
 I've not yet tried it -- but I assume you pass the pod CIDR into `JoinConfiguration`'s `nodeRegistration.kubeletExtraArgs` field.
 I was going to say it wasn't possible (via `kubeadm` CLI flags) but its probably possible.
 We'll look at `JoinConfiguration` configuration files later.

 Instead we will switch from GCE routing to software networking, and will try using `flannel` to allow intercommunication between pods.

+## Allow API traffic via Public IP

+It is a nuance to be sure -- in KTHW each controller manager and scheduler on connected to the apiserver that was collocated on their same instance.

+We will use a public IP for all communication from internal components into the Kubernetes API (kube-apiserver).